omegaml/omegaml/docs/source/admin/configuration.rst

 The hooks are applied in the above order, that is the defaults are overriden by configuration file, then operating system environment variables, then constance parameters and finally your own code.
-Note that parameter values specified in constance cannote be override by our own code except by changing the value in the constance table directly.
+Note that parameter values specified in constance cannote be overridden by our own code except by changing the value in the constance Django table directly.

 Basic configuration